tc39/notes/meetings/2017-03/mar-22.md

 BT: Are you sure we want to remove the 4th paragraph about how to report problems?

-LBR: The question marks denote a place where we don't have an email.
+LEO: The question marks denote a place where we don't have an email.

 YK: There is no consensus on having a subcommittee.